dmurfet/deeplinearlogic/README.md

 # Linear Logic and Recurrent Neural Networks

 This is the repository of the paper "Linear Logic and Recurrent Neural Networks" and the associated TensorFlow implementation.
-At the moment the repo is private, and this Readme will be used to flag some current TODOs in the code.
+At the moment the repo is private.

 ## Results

-See the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing) of the experiments I have run so far, on the ordinary NTM and Pattern NTM.
-On the Copy task (which asks the controller to simply repeat a given input sequence) the NTM converges to zero, and depending on the size of the controller state space both the NTM and Pattern NTM converge; generally the latter converges faster than the former, but there is also a difference in the number of weights in the networks (with the Pattern NTM having several times more) so the comparison is unclear.
+See the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing) of the experiments I have run so far, on the ordinary NTM and Pattern NTM, on two tasks.
+On the Copy task (which asks the controller to simply repeat a given input sequence) the NTM converges to zero easily.
+On the Pattern task (described in the section of the paper which discusses the Pattern NTM) both the NTM and Pattern NTM converge when the size of the controller state space is made sufficiently large.
+Generally it looks like the Pattern NTM outperforms the NTM on this task, but there is also a difference in the number of weights in the networks (with the Pattern NTM having several times more) so the difference between the models is not clear yet.

 ## TODOs